Wildergames/blender-quick-exporter/README.md

 # Quick Exporter
-Allows users to configure exportable packages from objects within a blender file, which can be exported manually and/or automatically as individual FBX files.
+A Blender addon which allows users to configure exportable packages from objects within a blender file.
+These `export packages` can be exported manually and/or automatically as individual FBX files.

 This addon is intended to be as set-it-and-forget-it as possible.
-Once you've created and configured your export packages, you shouldn't need to change and of the Quick Exporter settings.
+Once you've created and configured your export packages, you shouldn't need to change and of the Quick Exporter settings very often.

 ## Installation